 - Resources: Maintaining a presence on Twitter requires a time commitment.
 It’s also important that the staff looking after the account have the right skills and training.

-- Negative criticism: A Twitter presence creates the possibility of customers complaining publicly about product or services.
-Negative comments can reflect badly on your business, however dealing with complaints well can have a positive impact on your reputation.
+- Negative criticism: Customers could complain publicly about product or services.
+Negative comments can reflect badly on your business.
+However dealing with complaints well can have a positive impact on your reputation.

 - Time sensitive: Unless you tweet at the right time, when your followers are online, your tweets could easily be missed.